ichilton/chef_chruby_install/README.md

  - ensures the auto selection script (auto.sh) is loaded after selecting a default ruby, so the default ruby does not override the version in .ruby-install

+**Thanks to Fletcher Nicol (@fnicol) for inspiration on using the git repo as per the ruby-build cookbook.**

 # Requirements

-The cookbook has no dependancies, but assumes you have make etc available for the install to work.
+The cookbook has no dependancies, but assumes you have make etc available for the install to work (eg: the make command) - you can install these with the build_essentials cookbook.

 Note that as mentioned above, this cookbook doesn't handle installing rubies so you need to use ruby_install (https://github.com/postmodern/ruby-install), ruby-build (https://github.com/sstephenson/ruby-build), the cookbooks for them as mentioned above or another method to get your required rubies into /opt/rubies or ~/.rubies.

+Only currently tested on Ubuntu 12.04!

 # Usage